cosmos/ibc/spec/app/ics-020-fungible-token-transfer/README.md

 }
 ```

-Note: Since earlier versions of this specification did not include a `memo` field, implementations must ensure that the new packet data is still compatible with chains that expect the old packet data.
-A legacy implementation MUST be able to unmarshal a new packet data with an empty string memo into the legacy `FungibleTokenPacketData` struct.
-Similarly, an implementation supporting `memo` must be able to unmarshal a legacy packet data into the current struct with the `memo` field set to the empty string.

-The `memo` field is not used within transfer, however it may be used either for external off-chain users (i.e. exchanges) or for middleware wrapping transfer that can parse and execute custom logic on the basis of the passed in memo.
-If the memo is intended to be parsed and interpreted by higher-level middleware, then these middleware are advised to namespace their additions to the memo string so that they do not overwrite each other.
-Chains should ensure that there is some length limit on the entire packet data to ensure that the packet does not become a DOS vector.
-However, these do not need to be protocol-defined limits.
-If the receiver cannot accept a packet because of length limitations, this will lead to a timeout on the sender side.

 As tokens are sent across chains using the ICS 20 protocol, they begin to accrue a record of channels for which they have been transferred across.
 This information is encoded into the `denom` field.